 1. Is your style of work disrupted enough to inspire change?

 For most teams, a transition to Agile will require a tracking tool (like legal matter management software), a shared commitment to use it, and the adoption of more frequent – but shorter! – meetings or calls.
 Hardly Herculean tasks, but in any organization, change can be challenging.

 However, if your office closed abruptly in the wake of COVID-19 and you’re trying to unwind who’s-doing-what remotely, Agile could provide much-needed structure.
 Even within the day-to-day norm – with a team on the edge of burnout, irritated business clients or the risk of missed deadlines – Agile may be an ideal solution.

 2. Can your in-house legal team work under an Agile system?

-Because the success of Agile hinges on frequent communication and reporting, the structure of your team matters.
+Because the success of Agile hinges on frequent communication and reporting, the structure of your legal team matters.
 Consider these criteria:

 - Can your Legal Department easily connect remotely via tele- or videoconference?

 - Can you have daily “stand-ups” in person or by telephone/video?
 (For those Legal Departments with individuals across a wide variety of time zones, is there a window that could work for all or most?)

-- Can you facilitate collaboration and reporting with a legal matter management software for in-house legal teams, like Xakia?
+- Can you facilitate collaboration and reporting with a legal matter management software for corporate legal departments, like Xakia?

 - Do you have a culture of accountability?